MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 | Tenant isolation   |  Total number of environments    |
 | Tenant Lockbox   |  If turned on, the total number of Managed Environments.<br>Zero if not turned on.<br>Zero if not turned on and there are no Managed Environments.    |

-Example: Tenant with ten environments (five Managed Environments and five non-Managed Environments)
+Example: Tenant with 10 environments (five Managed Environments and five non-Managed Environments)

 | Feature | Impact |  Maximum impact |
 |---------|--------|----------------|